KORTEGAARD is aiming to have the lowest carbon footprint possible and our production is CO2 neutral.

 - 10 times that of real Christmas trees that are burnt or chipped and spread on the garden

 Real Christmas trees capture and store CO2 as they grow and release oxygen.
-In a 9-year life cycle, a nordmann fir Christmas tree stores about 16 kg of CO2 from the atmosphere.
+In an approx. 9-year life cycle, a nordmann fir Christmas tree stores about 16 kg of CO2 from the atmosphere.

 On a Christmas tree farm, this works out at 13 tons of CO2 per hectare per year, which is twice as much as traditional deciduous forests.
 The reason for the high CO2 capture rate by Christmas trees is that they are grown close together as an agricultural crop.
 Each tree has several generations of needles – every year when a Christmas tree grows, a new generation of needles is added to the tree increasing the tree’s CO2 capture.